 Our little piece of heaven is located in the Beaver Valley in the Town of The Blue Mountains just south of the twin towns of Thornbury and Clarksburg in Grey County.
 This is the heart of apple country.
 The valley, surrounded by the Bruce Peninsula and bordering on southern Georgian Bay, offers a unique micro-climate for apple growing.
 We are surrounded by apple orchards and a growing number of cideries.
 Its an amazing four seasons community with great hiking, biking and sailing in the warm weather and snowshoeing, cross-country and downhill skiing in the winter and amazing dining and agritourism all year round.

-Until we open our tasting room be sure to look for us at select local bars and restaurants.
-And please sign up for our newsletter and follow us on social media to keep up with the progress.
+We will be opening our online store for pick-up and delivery across Ontario in the coming weeks.
+Please sign up for our newsletter and follow us on social media to keep up with the progress.